What is Quantitative Easing?

 When is Quantitative Easing used?

 When a country’s economy is stagnant or not performing well, the Central Bank will evaluate the causes or factors that affect the status quo.
 It will then take measures to ease the issue.
-Usually, higher interest rates and inflation are the major factors that trigger the economic slump, especially when both are getting out of hand.
+Usually, higher interest rates and inflation are the major factors that trigger an economic slump, especially when both are getting out of hand.
 Normally, Central Banks slash their overnight interest-rates to encourage banks to borrow money from them.

 How does Quantitative Easing work?